xonsh/xonsh/docs/tutorial_macros.rst

      - ``type``
      - ``'t'`` or ``'type'``
      -
-     - The type of the argument after ithas been evaluated.
+     - The type of the argument after it has been evaluated.

 These annotations allow you to hook into whichever stage of the compilation that you desire.
 It is important note that the string form of the arguments is split and stripped (as described above) prior to conversion to the annotation type.

-Each argument may be annotated with its own indivdual type.
+Each argument may be annotated with its own individual type.
 Annotations may be provided as either objects or as the string flags seen in the above table.
 String flags are case-insensitive.
 If an argument does not have an annotation, ``eval`` is selected.